-By giving such emphasis to the importance of local knowledges the emphasis on distributional issues is made clear.
-The impacts of S&T can only be appropriated if it is not in competition with other knowledge systems, but rather part of the same ensemble of knowledges.
+By emphasizing to the importance of local knowledges, the connection to distributional issues is made clear.
+The impacts of S&T can only be appropriated if they are not in competition with other knowledge systems, but rather part of the same ensemble of knowledges.

 The South African research system underwent significant changes following the demise of the apartheid era.
-While specific sectors, such as the nuclear and defense industries, were targeted, there were wider impacts in the research system.
+The While specific sectors, such as the nuclear and defense industries, were targeted, there were wider impacts in the research system.
 After an initial phase when innovation took central ground, recently five key technology missions were identified.
 These are information technology, biotechnology, manufacturing technology, technologies to add value to natural resources and technologies to impact upon poverty reduction.
-While these objectives are being highlighted in South Africa, other typical
+While these objectives are being highlighted in South Africa, other typical instruments of S&T policy are also being implemented, focused on scientific